4awpawz/trio-docs/source/fragments/docs/learn/configuration.md

 _Introduced in v0.0.3._

+_!_ With the introduction of support for the `etc` folder (see <a data-trio-link href="/docs/learn/projectstructure/#root-source-etc-">root/source/etc</a>) this option isn't explicitly necessary anymore and **will be deprecated in a future release**.
+Therefore it is advisable to just create an empty file named `.nojekyll` in the root/source/etc folder and Trio will copy it to the root of the public folder whenever you build your project.

 A boolean whose default value is `false`.
 Used to instruct Trio to write a `.nojekyll` file to the public folder during release builds to completely bypass Jekyll processing  and is only relevant when hosting your website on GitHub Pages.
 See <a target="_blank" href="https://github.blog/2009-12-29-bypassing-jekyll-on-github-pages/">Bypassing Jekyll on GitHub Pages</a> for more information.